keneogu/KenzBooks/README.md

 ## Run locally

-- `rails s` - This will run the app locally in the local environment
+- `./bin/dev` - This will run the app locally in the local environment
 - Go to `https://localhost:3000/` on your browser
 - Try it!!